AnimaApp/docs/src/v3/export/08-custom-domain.md

 >**❗️Important**:
 >
->Your domain provider's settings should only have these two records to avoid any conflicts.
+>- Your domain provider's settings should only have these two records to avoid any conflicts
+>

->**❗️Domain changes take between a few minutes to a few hours to take effect**
+>- Domain changes can take between a few minutes to a few hours to take effect

 ## 2. Add a Custom Domain